Jacques Memorial School Food Service Program

 Can I join my child?

-Parents and Grandparents are welcome to join us.
+Parents and Grandparents of first grade students are welcome to join us.
 Please call 673-4434 ext.
 5 by 9:00 am on the day you will be dining with us to be included in the lunch count.
 Adult meals are $4.00.

 1st Lunch 11:00-11:20 AM (in the cafe) 2nd Recess 11:25-11:45 AM